muhammed-saeed/ArabBERT-KD/README.md

-# Knowledge Distillation For Arabic
+# Knowledge Distillation of BERT Language Model on the Arabic Language

 ## Installation